-Brownsea Island is only accessible by boat so the adventure starts the moment you board the ferry.
+Brownsea Island is only accessible by boat, therefore the adventure starts the moment you board the ferry.
 As you approach, features like the island’s castle (yes, it has a castle!) and lagoon will start to appear adding to the excitement.

 As you would expect it’s an incredibly friendly and child-orientated experience.
 The staff receive scouting groups all year round so rest assured your family will be well catered for.

-For pricing information follow the link to their website:
+For pricing information and opening times follow the link to their website:

 Continuing with the nautical theme, why not hop aboard for a trip around the Jurassic coast?

-Dorset has some of the most historically significant coastlines in the country so if you’re looking for a mix of natural beauty, some time on the water and dose of local knowledge then what could be better?
+Dorset has some of the most historically significant coastlines in the country!
+Therefore, if you’re looking for a mix of natural beauty, some time out on the water and a dose of local knowledge then what could be better?

-City Cruises Poole offer a number of trips ranging from a little over an hour to an entire day, depending on your level of interest and the attention span of your children.
+City Cruises Poole offers a number of trips ranging from a little over an hour to an entire day, depending on your level of interest and the attention span of your children.

-It’s a great day out as you get to experience exactly what you want from a coastal holiday – the open water sunshine (fingers crossed) and lots and lots of nature.
-They’ll even be the opportunity to get an ice cream.
+It’s a great day out because you get to experience exactly what you want from a coastal holiday – the open water sunshine (fingers crossed) and lots and lots of nature.
+They’ll even be the opportunity to get ice cream.

 With a cruise to suit any taste, it’s a great way to absorb the local landscape.
 Or if you prefer to keep your feet dry, there’s also the opportunity to ride the historic Swanage steam railway.

-Prices vary depending on the cruise and the duration but a family of four can set sail for a two hour cruise at a cost of £33.50, a single adult family ticket only costs £21.
+Prices vary depending on the cruise and the duration, however, a family of four can set sail for a two-hour cruise at a cost of £33.50, a single adult family ticket only costs £21.

-If you’re in need of a little urban adventure, why not sign up to a Mystery Treasure Trail?
+If you’re in need of a little urban adventure, why not sign up for a Mystery Treasure Trail?

-Treasuretrails.co.uk offer trails for Poole and the surrounding area including Corfe Castle, Sandbanks and the Purbecks.
+Treasuretrails.co.uk offers trails for Poole and the surrounding area including Corfe Castle, Sandbanks, and the Purbecks.

-Each trail is designed to only take a couple of hours so all but very young families should be able to embark on the adventure without too much difficulty.
+Each trail is designed to only take a couple of hours therefore all but very young families should be able to embark on the adventure without too much difficulty.